-- (a) Counseling; - (b) Free legal services which shall include information about the victim's rights, the procedure for filing complaints, claiming compensation and other legal remedies to them; - (c) Emergency shelter or appropriate housing; - (d) Medical or psychological services; and, - (e) Livelihood and skills training. - SEC.
+21.2.
+Free legal services which shall include information about the victim's rights, the procedures for filing complaints, claiming compensation and other legal remedies to them;

+- 21.3.
+Emergency shelter or appropriate housing; - 21.4.
+Medical, doctors' assistance or psychological services; - 21.5.
+Livelihood, employment, entrepreneurship and skills training which include financial assistance to be sourced from the available funds in the Department of Social Welfare and Development or agricultural fund assistance from the Department of Agriculture or small loans granted to government financial and lending institutions including those provided by local government units. - SEC.
 22. Appropriations.
 The amount necessary to carry out the provisions of this Act is hereby authorized to be appropriated in the General Appropriations Act of the year following the enactment of this law and every year thereafter.

-All local government units are likewise mandated to allot not less than five percent (5%) of their gender and development (GAD) budget and not less than five percent (5%) of the local development fund of local government units (LGUs) for programs, projects and activities aimed to control prostitution activities within their jurisdiction, including the development and conduct of deterrent information campaigns directed to potential and actual buyers of prostitution sex.
+All local government units are likewise mandated to allot not less than five percent (5%) of their gender and development (GAD) budget and not less than five percent (5%) of the local development fund of the local government units (LGUs) for programs, projects and activities aimed to control prostitution activities within their jurisdiction, including the development and the conduct of deterrent information campaigns directed to potential and actual buyers of prostitution sex.